3MFConsortium/spec_core/3MF Core Specification.md

 3MF Documents take advantage of parts defined by the Open Packaging Conventions to provide additional information about the content in the package.

 ## 6.1.
-Thumbnail
+Package Thumbnail and Object Thumbnail

-The producer of a 3MF document MAY include a 2D _thumbnail_ image representing the contents of the 3D payload.
+The producer of a 3MF document MAY include a 2D _thumbnail_ image representing the contents of the 3D payload or of specific objects within the 3D payload.
 This image may be of content type image/jpeg or image/png, following the internal file format requirements described in the following subsections.

-This thumbnail has a relationship from the package root or object parts to the thumbnail image.
+The package thumbnail has a relationship from the package root to the thumbnail image, object thumbnails have a relationship from the 3D Model part to the thumbnail image.
 The relationship type MUST be:

 http://schemas.openxmlformats.org/package/2006/relationships/metadata/thumbnail